livekit/agents/examples/participant-entrypoint/README.md

-# Participant Task Example
+# Participant Entrypoint Example

-This example shows how to do things when participants joins.
+This example shows how to do things when participants join.
 For example, a common use case is to fetch some external data based on the participant's attributes.

 ## Run